jmicmoore/react-redux-simple-bootstrap/README.md

                 * You should see the index.local.js file in the folder.
 Click on it and verify it has the correct contents.
                 * This is your confirmation that the client-side is correctly running in development mode.
         * Now go back to the command line
-            * You won't see the same output that you did for bundling step.
-That is because the bundling is taking place in the javascript code and not on the command line.
-            * However you should see "Starting Development Environment..." being logged from the console.
+        * You should see "Starting Development Environment..." being logged from the console.
-            * This is your confirmation that the server-side is correctly running in development mode.

 1. Test Non-Local startup
     * From the command line, restart your app.